Art Deco Artist Demetre Haralamb Chiparus (1889 to 1947)

 Romanelli works include the Monument to Carol I of Romania, in Peles Castle; a monument to Czar Alexander II in Russia, the Garibaldi Monument in Siena, Italy and a monument to John Wister in Philadelphia, Pennsylvania.

-- In 1912 Demetre enrolled in the influential art school École des Beaux-Arts in Paris, France.
+- In 1912 Demetre enrolled in the famous art school École des Beaux-Arts in Paris, France.
 He was a frequent attendee at the classes of academic sculptor Antonin Mercié

 - In 1914 Chiparus held his first exhibition in the Salon.
 His first creations were most often groups of small figures, predominantly playing children or other ordinary subjects, presented in a relatively realistic style rather than Art Deco